ukozi/aimpyfly/README.md

 # AIMPyfly

 This project implements an AIM (AOL Instant Messenger) client using the OSCAR protocol.
-The code facilitates connecting to the AIM service, sending and receiving instant messages, and provides the groundwork for further functionality.
+The library currently facilitates connecting to the AIM service, sending and receiving instant messages, and provides the groundwork for further/future functionality.

 ## Features